sadaoikebe/SnakeOilXY-FFC/README.md

 ## MCU Board (revision 2)

-In order to have less contacts and make wiring easier, I also designed a MCU board exclusive for this FFC config.
+For ease of connection, this board is dedicated to this FFC configuration.
 The MCU board just needs to be connected to the Raspberry Pi via USB and supplied with 24V power.
 A 1.0mm pitch 26-pin 20624 FFC cable is used.

-For the extruder motor drivers, the current circuit configuration only supports UART-connected smart drivers (like TMC2209).
-SPI connection is not supported.
-The photo shows a FYSETC driver, but other manufacturers' drivers may also be used.
+It only supports UART-connected smart drivers (like TMC2209) for stepper motor driver.
+SPI or direct connections are not supported.

 FFC connector can be soldered to either the front or back side of the board.
 Considering cooling and wiring, it's better to place it on the back side.

 This board has schottky diode on it, so 24V probe can be connected to Zmin pin without frying the MCU.

+Power => Blue LED

+Heater and Fan MOSFETs => Yellow LED

 ![MCU board](images/ffc-mcu.jpeg)